 For indoor cultivation, the best location for the plant will be near an open window facing towards the east to catch the morning sunlight and indirect sunlight during the daytime.

-While for outdoor cultivation, it can be placed in a shaded area that protects against the direct rays from the sun which can cause damage to the large foliage of the alocasia frydek.
+While for outdoor cultivation, it can be placed in a shaded area that protects against the direct rays from the sun which can cause damage to the large foliage of the Alocasia frydek.

-Temperature And Humidity
+Temperature and Humidity

-Just like how the tropical rainforest in the southeastern part of Asia is, the alocasia frydek needs a warm and humid environment to grow.
+Alocasia frydek needs a warm and humid environment to grow.
 Most alocasia plants survive outside the tropical rainforest as indoor plants due to the similar humid and warm environment most homes and greenhouses provide.

 Alocasia Frydek needs a temperature of between 65 to 80 degrees Fahrenheit ( 18 to 30 degrees Celsius) to grow well.
 As for humidity, locations such as bathrooms, kitchens, or laundry rooms are humid enough for the plant to thrive.

 During the winter season, fertilizer application should be stopped as plants tend to enter into their dormant state.
+Applying fertilizer during dormancy is bad because it can weaken and burn the inactive root of the plant causing more harm than good.

 Dormancy